brslv/site/posts/2021/the-strongest-shall-survive.md

 I'm glad that I didn't, though.

-I got up, put on some clothes, and a couple of hours later, I was facing the bar, loaded with a weight I haven't squatted ever before.
+I got up, put on some clothes, and a couple of hours later I was facing the bar, loaded with a weight I haven't squatted ever before.

 The first rep felt heavy, and the second - even heavier.
 I couldn't catch my breath.
 The third and the fourth were so close to failure, but I managed to squat these.
 The fifth was the hardest, but I ain't got in the gym to rack the bar and be a pussy.
 So, I took a big breath and squatted that shit out.